brozot/Laravel-FCM/README.md

 A topics message is a notification message, data message, or both, that you send to all the devices registered to this topic.

-> Note: Topic names must be managed by your app and known by your server.
-The Laravel-FCM package or fcm doesn't provide an easy way to do that.

 The following use statement is required for the examples below: